jreakin/ffe-investigation/ffe-investigation-site/docs/latest-updates/posts/email-deletion-article.md

 The email encouraged staff to reach out to union representatives if they had experienced similar situations, noting "I know there's fear about speaking up - we've all seen what can happen.
 That's exactly why working through union representation is so important."

-## The Timeline Exposes False Claims
+## The Timeline Exposes FCS' False Claims

 FCS administrators would later claim this email was "immediately quarantined" as a security threat.
 An email from FCS Technology Director Justin Shank: